Visual Perception Lab

 how brain damage and aging affect the perception of, and memory for, objects

 Professor Peterson is a Fellow of the American Association for the Advancement of Science (AAAS); of the American Psychological Association (APA); the Association for Psychological Science (APS), and the Psychonomic Society.
-She is an elected member of the International Neuropsychological Symposium (INS) and the Society of Experimental Psychologists (SEP).
+She is an elected member of the Society of Experimental Psychologists (SEP) and the International Neuropsychological Symposium (INS).
 She has served on the Governing Boards of the Vision Sciences Society and the Psychonomic Society and as the Chair of the Governing Board of the Psychonomic Society.
-She is a founding member of the Configural Processing Consortium, and is currently serving as the President (2016 – present).
+She is a founding member of the Configural Processing Consortium, and served as the President (2016 – 200).
 She served twice as a member of the National Science Foundation, Human Perception and Action panel, as an Associate Editor of the Journal of Experimental Psychology: Human Perception and Performance, WIRES: Cognitive Science, and the Journal of Vision, in addition to reviewing articles for many journals and international granting agencies.

 Department of Psychology